xtrm0/csd-blog/README.md

 2. Fork this repository (click the fork button on the GitHub interface) to your user account.
 This will make `https://github.com/harrybovik/csd-phd-blog`.
-3. The rest of these instructions assume you are on Linux.
-If you are not on Linux, you can use the Andrew Linux machines, or set up a VM, or adapt the instructions to the OS of your choice.
+3. The rest of these instructions assume you are on Linux or MacOS.
+If you are not on either of these, you can use the Andrew Linux machines, or set up a VM, or adapt the instructions to the OS of your choice.
 If you have working instructions for a different OS, improvements to these instructions would be appreciated.
 4. Clone the repository locally using `git clone https://github.com/harrybovik/csd-phd-blog`.
 5. Copy the `template.md` file from root of the repository into